Article by Alex Stowell

-Tobacco millionaire Abbot Kinney introduced the world to Venice on the 4th of July, 1905.
-Kinney’s idea was to created a place dedicated to health, higher learning, and education, a place where people would come to relax and enjoy the ocean air while following intellectual pursuits.
+Venice, CA. was born on the 4th of July, 1905, the creation of visionary tobacco millionaire Abbot Kinney!
+Kinney’s idea was to created a place dedicated to health, higher learning, and education.
+A place where people would come to relax and enjoy the ocean air while following intellectual pursuits.
 After opening, Kinney brought in professors and writers to deliver lectures to what he thought would be well attended seminars.
 Much to his dismay, the idea flopped!
 It turned out people were much more interested in carnival rides and side show attractions.
 So, Kinney gave the people what they wanted.
 He built and amusement park, a pier, a miniature steam train, 16 miles of canals with gondola rides, and more.
-Click here to read more!

 About the Venice Sign: Spanning across Windward Avenue at Pacific, the VENICE Sign in lights is a modern day replica of the one originally installed in 1905 by the legendary Abbot Kinney.
 It is a defining symbol of Venice, past and present.